CSsoftwareeng/movie_recommender_system/README.md

 On the first screen of RecoMAX, you can check the 10 most popular movies including all genres and the 10 most popular movies in each of Action, Drama, and Animation genres.
 Under the RecoMAX logo you can find User Based Recommender and Movie Based Recommender tabs, and click to use each function.

 ### **User-Based Recommend System**
-This is the first page of a user based movie recommender.
+This is the first page of a User Based Recommender.
 ![userbased_main](https://user-images.githubusercontent.com/80080164/122674945-38419b00-d212-11eb-999e-2ddcf3d18baf.PNG)
 You can select your gender, age, occupation and your favorite movie genres.
-Enter your age, and select your gender, occupation and genre through the drop down box.
+Please enter your age, and select your gender, occupation and genre through the drop down box.
+If you want to specify multiple genres, you can add them by clicking the "+" icon.
+If you specify gender, age, occupation, and genre and click the "Search" icon, you can see posters for the top 10 recommended movies based on your information.
+Gender, occupation, and genre can be selected from the following list.

 **[gender]**

+Female
-Female | Male
+Male

 **[occupation]**